lumirelle/lumirelle.me/pages/posts/manual/bash-script-manual.md

 In this manual, if we talk about "arrays", it means both indexed arrays and associative arrays, unless otherwise specified.

-Additionally, we can just treat a associative arrays with string indexed arrays.
+Additionally, we can just treat a associative array as a string indexed array.

 #### Indexed Arrays